DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/egg-detection-aws-full-report.md

 ### 1.3 Data Flow

-1. Edge devices capture images of eggs on their respective conveyor belts
+1. Edge device captures images of eggs on the conveyor belt
 2. Images are sent to API Gateway
-3. API Gateway routes requests to the corresponding EC2 instance
+3. API Gateway routes requests to the EC2 instance
-4. EC2 instances process the images:
+4. EC2 instance processes the images:
-   - Load model from S3 (if not already in memory)
+   - Runs YOLOv8n model (packaged with the instance)
-   - Perform fertility detection
+   - Performs fertility detection
-   - Store results temporarily in S3
+   - Stores results temporarily in S3
-   - Return results to API Gateway
+   - Returns results to API Gateway
-5. Results are sent back to the respective edge devices
+5. Results are sent back to the edge device
-6. Edge devices control conveyor belts based on results
+6. Edge device controls the conveyor belt based on results
 7. Lambda function runs daily:
    - Extracts metrics from the Results Storage
    - Stores metrics in a file in the Metrics Files S3 bucket